Skip to main content

 • “Graphics: as this pretty much simulates a 'board game', the game is played on a static map (that is actually rather impressive to look at) with little icon 'wargame chit' counters for your troops.”

-The music in the game has received mixed reviews, with many players finding it repetitive and lacking in variety, featuring only a short total of around 7 minutes across two tracks.
-While some appreciate the atmospheric qualities of the soundtrack, others feel it quickly becomes tiresome, leading them to prefer listening to their own playlists instead.
+The music in the game has received mixed reviews, with many players finding it repetitive and lacking in variety, featuring only a short total of about 7 minutes across two tracks.
+While some appreciate the atmospheric quality of the soundtrack, others feel it quickly becomes tiresome, leading them to prefer listening to their own playlists instead.
 Overall, the music is seen as a weak point in an otherwise complex gameplay experience.

 • “The musical score is rather impressive for a war game that helps keep the tension of the conflict going.”